-In adulthood, anxiety is commonly reported which can significantly impact on the individual's ability to cope with their condition.
-Common concerns include worrying about health and medical needs, not feeling in control of emotions, apathy, social skills problems and finding employment.
-Individuals with autism or autistic traits may have difficulty understanding other people's emotions and difficulty reading social cues, which makes it harder to relate to others.
+In adulthood, anxiety is commonly reported, which can significantly impact on the individual's ability to cope with their condition.
+Common concerns include worrying about health and medical needs, not feeling in control of emotions, apathy, and finding employment.
+Individuals with autism or autistic traits may have difficulty understanding other people's emotions and difficulty reading social cues, which makes it harder to relate to others, leading to social isolation.
+A combination of differences in social abilities, alongside changes to daily routines when young people leave education, can lead to feelings of anxiety.
+People may struggle with uncertainties including the loss of routine and relationships as well as increased unpredictability about the future.
 Independence is an issue for some, but not for others.
-Some people will find employment, whereas others find themselves understandably frustrated about the limitations that come with BBS.
+Some people will find employment, whereas others find themselves understandably frustrated about the limitations that can come with BBS.
 Specialist support will continue to be needed for adults with visual, learning and social communication needs.

 Low mood, panic attacks, obsessions and compulsions, anger and poor emotional control also commonly affect adults and young people with BBS.
-It is unclear whether this is a part of the Syndrome or an indirect result of it.
-Most likely, it is a combination of both.
-A small number of patients experience delusional thoughts and some develop periods of psychosis.
+It is unclear whether this is a part of the Syndrome or an indirect result of it; most likely, it is a combination of both.
+A very small number of patients experience delusional thoughts and some develop periods of psychosis.
 If this is suspected, prompt referral for a psychiatric opinion and therapy is warranted.